skela/btlock/readme.md

 ======

-btlock automatically locks your computer when you leave it, by checking if a Bluetooth device is close or not.
+btlock automatically locks your computer when you leave it, by checking if a Bluetooth device is near or not.
 For example your phone.

 It works by checking Bluetooth RSSI (signal strength) to your device.
 If RSSI is outside a configurable limit, btlock locks your computer.